dbcooper/bashenv/README.md

-tl;dr: another collection of personalized dotfiles
+*tl;dr*: another collection of personalized dotfiles

 I use and develop on CentOS/RHEL, Fedora, Ubuntu/Debian--mostly headless--and sometimes Windows computers.
 This is a collection of